makeabilitylab/physcomp/arduino/led-blink.md

 ![Screenshot of the Arduino IDE](assets/images/ArduinoIDE_BlankAndAnnotated.png)

 For those who have used [Processing](https://processing.org/)—a programming environment for digital artists and creators (and a favorite of mine)—this code structure should seem familiar.
-Indeed, the Arduino IDE derives from Processing ([link](https://github.com/arduino/Arduino/tree/ee1967cd530ceb9a1d638875e385157e90d532e8/arduino-core/src/processing/app)).
+Indeed, the Arduino IDE is written in Java and derives from Processing ([link](https://github.com/arduino/Arduino/tree/ee1967cd530ceb9a1d638875e385157e90d532e8/arduino-core/src/processing/app)).

 | Processing | p5js |
 |----|----|